Overview of the Climate Launchpad Bootcamp

 - Integrate climate impact into core business strategies

-- 8 teams completed the full bootcamp journey
+- 8 teams successfully completed the full bootcamp journey

-- Participation showed consistently high engagement, with near-perfect attendance across sessions
+- Participation levels were exceptionally high, with near-perfect attendance across all sessions

-The bootcamp followed a 3-day, 9-module structure, aligned with the CLP pitch deck format.
+The program followed a 3-day, 9-module structure, fully aligned with the Climate Launchpad pitch deck format.

 - Deal Structuring & Market Segmentation